buildbuddy-io/buildbuddy-helm/charts/buildbuddy-enterprise/README.md

 ## Writing deployment to a file

-You can write your Kubernetes deployment configuration to a file release name `my-release`:
+You can write your Kubernetes deployment configuration to a file with release name `my-release`:

 ```bash
 $ helm template my-release buildbuddy/buildbuddy-enterprise > buildbuddy-deploy.yaml